How Python does Unicode

 If you want to learn how to speak Unicode, by the way, the word you want to use for “character” is usually going to be “grapheme”.
 In Unicode, a “grapheme” is defined as a “minimally distinctive unit of writing in the context of a particular writing system”, with the Unicode glossary suggesting “b” and “d” as an example for English, where changing one to the other produces a different word (as in “big” versus “dig”).

 So Unicode is code points, which are usually given as hexadecimal representations of integers.
-And Unicode organizes these into “planes” of 216 (that’s 65,536) code points each, broken up into “blocks” of 28 (256) code points each.
+And Unicode organizes these into “planes” of 216 (that’s 65,536) code points each, broken up into “blocks” of related code points.
 There are currently 17 planes defined in Unicode, though only a few have anything assigned to their constituent code points.

 How might we go about representing this in sequences of bytes?
 One idea might be to just spit out a sequence of bytes representing the integer values of the Unicode code points; the smallest number of bytes capable of representing any arbitrarily-chosen Unicode code point is 3 (the highest possible code point requires 21 bits to represent as an integer), but ideally we want a nice power of two, so we could represent the code points as 4-byte integers, and call it a day.